 Focus: The Lesbian/Gay/Bisexual/Transgender/Queer Studies themed inquiry offers students an opportunity to engage in the study of lesbian, gay, bisexual, transgender, and queer issues from a variety of perspectives, including psychological, socio-cultural, political, philosophical, religious, literary, and artistic.
 This themed inquiry can provide a valuable foundation for students preparing for careers in education, law, public policy, health and social services, the arts, entertainment, and the ministry.

-Themed Inquiry Coordinator/email: Assistant Professor of Anthropology, Dr. Joshua Liashenko
+Themed Inquiry Coordinator/email: Dr. Joshua Liashenko

 Restrictions: Open to all majors.